 The Department of Energy has identified three new reactor designs that will require TRISO fuel before coming online by 2030.
 TRISO fuel particles are encased in graphite moderator and TRISO fuel is more structurally sound and resilient than traditional reactor fuel.
-However, a TRISO-based reactor typically discharges the largest volume of SNF in the industry - compared to more traditional light water reactors - per unit of energy produced.
+However, a TRISO-based reactor typically discharges the largest volume of SNF in the industry-compared to more traditional light water reactors-per unit of energy produced.
 This situation creates both short and long-term storage challenges.
-SRNL began addressing this issue in2013 when the laboratory partnered with the German national research institution at Jülich, to advance an alternative technology.
+SRNL began addressing this issue in 2013 when the laboratory partnered with the German national research institution at Jülich, to advance an alternative technology.

-"A major drawback of the TRISO-based High Tempera-TRISO Fuel Particles ture Gas-Cooled Reactors (HTGRs) is that they typically discharge the largest volume of used fuel per megawatt SRNL's patented process reduces TRISO SNF volume (MW)/hour of energy produced, approximately 10-16 times by a factor of 20 by removing the graphite binder in which more SNF volume compared to light water reactors," said the small particles of fuel are dispersed.
-The goal is to have SRNL scientist Bob Pierce.
-"Apart from the impact of the a complete, mature process demonstration at an engineering SNF volume on geological disposal, the SNF presents a sizscale.
-Project collaborators and funding partners include the able interim storage liability that diminishes the appeal of the
+"A major drawback of the TRISO-based High Temperature Gas-Cooled Reactors (HTGRs) is that they typically discharge the largest volume of used fuel per megawatt (MW)/hour of energy produced, approximately 10-16 times more SNF volume compared to light water reactors," said SRNL scientist Bob Pierce.
+"Apart from the impact of the SNF volume on geological disposal, the SNF presents a sizable interim storage liability that diminishes the appeal of the